DigiBP/25DIGIBP1/README.md

 Please see **"25DIGIBP1/Readme - Appendix/Classification Guardrails.md"** for additional information.

 If essential information is missing, the Feedback Master sets the Boolean `needsClarification`.
-She or he also indicates—via `immediateAction`—whether the feedback can be resolved immediately; otherwise the responsible department(s) are selected from a list.
+She or he also indicates - via `immediateAction` - whether the feedback can be resolved immediately; otherwise the responsible department is selected from a drop-down menu which contains SVKs department names.

 After these entries, the record is re-written to the database.
-An **inclusive gateway** checks `urgency`; if the value is *high*, an escalation e-mail is sent automatically to the CEO.
+An **inclusive gateway** checks `urgency`; if the value is *high*, an escalation e-mail is sent to the CEO.
 An **exclusive gateway** then directs the token either to a *Clarification* sub-flow or to scenario determination, depending on `needsClarification`.

 ![Save → CEO alert → decision](25DIGIBP1/Readme - Appendix/DataFlow_saveCEOqueryDecision.png)

 ### Clarification sub-flow
 If clarification is required, Camunda generates a new task for the Feedback Master to phrase a query to the submitter.
-The query text is added to the database and the status changes to **`clarification_requested`**.
+The query text is added to the database and the status changes to **`clarification`**.
-A pre-filled JotForm—including the original submission and the query—is generated, and the submitter receives an e-mail with the link.
+A pre-filled JotForm - including the original submission and the query - is generated, and the submitter receives an e-mail with the link.

 ![Querying the submitter](25DIGIBP1/Readme - Appendix/DataFlow_querying.png)

 Camunda then waits at a *Receive Task* for the supplementary submission.
-A reminder is e-mailed after **7 days**; if no response arrives within **14 days**, the case is marked **`withdrawn`** and the process instance ends.
+A reminder is e-mailed after **7 days**; if no response arrives within **14 days**, the case is marked **`withdrawn`** and the process instance is terminated.

 ![Receive supplementary data](25DIGIBP1/Readme - Appendix/DataFlow_ReceiveQueryAnswer.png)